 - Residences of famous figures

-What are Some of the Benefits of Restoring a Roof as Opposed to Replacing It?
+What are Some of the Benefits of Historical Roofing Restoration as Opposed to Replacing It?

 Throughout history, there’s always been one way to deal with a problematic roof – completely replacing it.
 In most cases, this done while the roof still has some useful life left in it, costing the home or building owner millions of dollars.
 Restoring a roof is a simpler, more effective solution considering that it avoids a majority of the pains and costs associated with completely replacing a roof.